northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 Consistent formatting makes your documentation look professional and easy to read.
 Use consistent formatting for headings, lists, tables, and other elements, and adequately nest subheadings and lists.
 Here are some guidelines:

 - **Headings**: Use headings and subheadings to structure your content.
 In MyST, use # for level 1 headings, ## for level 2, and so on.
 - **Lists:** Use bulleted lists for unordered items and numbered lists for ordered items.
-In MyST, use or  for unordered lists and 1. for ordered lists.
+In MyST, use bullets `-` for unordered lists and numbers `1.` for ordered lists.
 - **Bold and Italics**: Use bold to highlight important concepts and italics to indicate new terms.
 In MyST, use bold text** for bold and italic text* for italics.
 - **Code Blocks**: Use code blocks to present code snippets.
-In MyST, use triple backticks to create code blocks and specify the language for syntax highlighting.
+In MyST, use triple colons `:::` to create code blocks and specify the language for syntax highlighting.
 - **Admonitions**: Use MyST syntax to create admonitions highlighting notes, tips, warnings, and other important information.
 For example, use `:::{note}` or `:::{warning}` to create admonitions.

 :::{seealso}